 ==> Click Here “Protective Gear” <== an article written by climbing.com regarding trad protective gear in details.

 Placing solid gear and building fast anchors are the most important aspect of trad climbing.
 They can vary upon a specific situation such as the crack size, the orientation, or what gear do you have available.

-Spend sometime on the ground and practice finding placements to fit your cams, hexes, or nuts into the different features or cracks on the rocks.
-Learn how to create solid anchor.
+Spend some time on the ground and practice finding placements to fit your cams, hexes, or nuts into the different features or cracks on the rocks.
+Learn how to create a solid anchor.

 The anchors are built with a checklist principle to help us evaluate our handy work accordingly keeping us safe and secure while rock climbing.
 The checklist is SERENE an acronym for Solid, Efficient, Redundancy, Equalized, No Extension.

-up.
-In addition to the pro, it is good to have slings, loop cordelette, carabiners, and a nut tool.
-The slings are strong sewn of nylon or dyneema tape.
-They are typically varied in size from 60cm to maybe 240cm.
-The slings, cordelette and carabiners are useful for extending gear and equalizing belays for anchors.
+Always have a backup for the anchor.
+If one thing fails, there is always a backup.
+In addition to the pro, it is good to have slings, loop cordellete, carabiners, and a nut tool.
+The slings are strongly sewn of nylon or dyneema tape.
+They are typically varied in size from 60 cm to maybe 240 cm.
+The slings, cordellete, and carabiners are useful for extending gear and equalizing belays for anchors.
 The nut tool is great for removing the gear.

 Knots Commonly Used For Trad

-There are a variety of knots required for traditional climbing, to create anchors, to tie in the climbers and also sometimes used during the climb.
-I found in the Wikipedia.org the common knots used for trad climbing.
+There are a variety of knots required for traditional climbing, to create anchors, to tie in the climbers, and also sometimes used during the climb.
+I found on Wikipedia.org the common knots used for trad climbing.